senthilrch/kube-fledged/cluster-image-cache.md

 ### 3.2.
 Temporary workaround:-
 (Document the workaround proposal to prevent kubelet gc from removing the images in node image cache)

+# High level design:-
+The Cluster Image Cache proposed in the solution will be implemented as an extension API resource.
+This gives the advantage of managing (i.e. CRUD operations) the Image cache using Kubernetes-style APIs.
+Kubernetes offers two mechanism for implementing extension APIs viz.
+Extension API server and Custom Resource Definition.
+We will use Custom Resource Definition (CRD) to implement the extension API.

+A new controller needs to be written to act on the CRD resources.
+The controller will need to watch for ClusterImageCache API resource and react accordingly.

+### Create action:-
+A new Image Cache needs to be created.
+This will result in pulling the container images specified in the API resource on to the nodes specified in the API resource.
+Nodes will be specified in the form of Node Selector that selects a set of Nodes.

+### Remove action:-
+(The Image Cache needs to be removed.
+The previously pulled images will be deleted, provided there are no containers using the image.
+If the images become unused in a future point in time, the Controller will not delete such images.
+Such images will be left in the nodes so that Kubelet's GC action will remove them.
+If user requires complete wiping of the images in the Cache, user needs to ensure there are no containers using the images, before issuing the API operation.)

+No action required since the Kubelet's image GC action will be responsible for removing the images.
+The controller will not delete the images in the nodes when the user deletes the Image Cache API resource.

+### Update action:-
+New images can be added or existing images removed.
+Also it is possible that node Selectors are modified.
+The controller needs to take appropriate action to keep the current state of the Image Cache as per the Desired state.

+### Display action:-
+No action required by the controller.

 # ClusterImageCache API resource:-
 ```yaml